 Does your policy cover public relations and communications?
-The right messaging can be critical for preventing and restoring reputational loss.
+The right messaging can be critical in preventing reputational loss and restoring goodwill with stakeholders.

 Will your insurance pay the cost of providing credit monitoring and ID restoration to customers whose personally identifiable information (PII) was stolen?

 If you’re hit by ransomware, will your policy pay the costs of negotiating with the attacker and paying the ransom?
 Does your policy cover extreme business interruption, including losses from cancellations of flights or missed shipments or delayed production?
 Some, but not all, will include data breach coverage, business interruption cost reimbursement, cyber extortion defense, forensic support and legal support.